 3. Look at the arrangement.
 If you are new to blogging, you may want to stick with two columns – one for the text and a sidebar.
 Do you want the sidebar to be on the right or the left of the content?
 When you become more familiar with WordPress and the theme elements, you may want to graduate to a more complex template with more sidebars and sectional divisions for content.

-4. Features are important.
+4. Features and functions are important.
+Is the theme mobile responsive?
 Does the template have the features you want?
 A top navigation bar, containing the most important pages and sections of your site, is considered to be a must by many readers.
 Will your content fit on the page without having to scroll horizontally?
 Does the template have the features that support advertising, video, categories, etc.You may also want different types of page templates, such as blog page, testimonial page, (with no sidebar), e-commerce page, and others.

 5. Easily manipulated code.
 You may not realize it but many elements of a blog template can be changed in the cascading style sheet (css).
 Background and text color are just a couple examples of this.
 Does the CSS file have clearly labeled sections?
 That is, the header styles should be together under a title, the navigation style should be under its own title.
 If everything isn’t neat and tidy, my suggestion is to find a different template.